vespa-engine/sample-apps/billion-scale-image-search/README.md

 from the dataset, and combination with classic Inverted File as described in [Billion-scale vector search using hybrid HNSW-IF](https://blog.vespa.ai/vespa-hybrid-billion-scale-vector-search/).
 - Decoupling of vector storage and vector similarity computations.
 The stateless layer performs vector similarity computation over the full precision vectors.
-By using Vespa's support for accelerated inference with [onnxruntime](https://onnxruntime.ai/).
-Moving the majority of the vector compute to the stateless layer allows for faster auto-scaling with daily query volume changes.
+By using Vespa's support for accelerated inference with [onnxruntime](https://onnxruntime.ai/), moving the majority of the vector compute to the stateless layer allows for faster auto-scaling with daily query volume changes.
 The full precision vectors are stored in Vespa's summary log store, using lossless compression (zstd).
 - Dimension reduction with PCA - The centroid vectors are compressed from 768 dimensions to 128 dimensions.
 This allows indexing 6x more centroids on the same instance type due to the reduced memory footprint.
 With Vespa's support for distributed search, coupled with powerful